Individual Retirement Accounts (IRAs)

 The earnings in a Traditional IRA grow tax-deferred until they are withdrawn.
 Depending on your income, contributions to Traditional IRAs are also tax-deductible up to the full amount of the contribution.

-A Roth IRA is similar to a Traditional IRA in many ways, the major difference being that the contributions to a Roth IRA are not tax-deductible, which also means that the interest and earnings in a Roth IRA accumulate tax-free.
+A Roth IRA is similar to a Traditional IRA in many ways, the major difference being that the contributions to a Roth IRA are not tax-deductible.
+Also, the interest earned accumulates tax-free.
 The Roth IRA must be specified as such when the account is opened.